-The following policy is applicable to all staff of the Investment Department, management, and staff above Salary Level 5 in the Offices of the President, Vice President/General Counsel and Vice President/Chief Financial Officer, and the Executive Leadership Team of the Foundation (collectively, the “Foundation Personnel”).
+The following policy is applicable to all members of the Investment Committee, staff of the Investment Department, management, and staff above Salary Level 5 in the Offices of the President, Vice President/General Counsel and Vice President/Chief Financial Officer, and the Leadership Advisory Team of the Foundation (collectively, the “Foundation Personnel”).
 If there is any conflict between any policy or practice imposed on Foundation Personnel by reason of an outside affiliation (such as membership in the Association for Investment Management and Research) and the Policy Statement, the more strict policy will govern the conduct or practice at issue.

 This Policy Statement is intended to provide guidance to Foundation Personnel for conforming to Foundation practices and standards and in complying with applicable legal standards, but it is not intended to alter the legal standards that would otherwise exist in the absence of the Policy Statement.
 The Policy Statement is distributed to Foundation Personnel when they join the Foundation.